danklotz/openNotes/micro-reviews.md

 - [Once Upon a Time...
 In Hollywood](https://www.imdb.com/title/tt7131622/?ref_=hm_tpks_tt_i_9_pd_tp1_cp).
 This one is probably more interesting for people from USA (or LA specifically), who are more familiar with the whole backstory.
 But, even if you are like me --- and do not know anything about it --- it is still good movie and a lot of fun.
 - [On the Road](https://www.imdb.com/title/tt0337692/?ref_=nm_flmg_t_34_act).
 I did not understand this movie and I did not like the vibe.
 - [Operation Fortune: Ruse de guerre](https://www.imdb.com/title/tt7985704/).
 I don't know.
 I guess I can best describe it as average.
 I did not like it that much, but also did not not like it that much.
+- [Our Flag means Death (S1 & S2)](https://www.imdb.com/title/tt11000902/?ref_=tt_ov_inf).
+Ok.
+This series starts very interesting, but burns out during the second half of the first season.
+That said, albeit there sadly also exists a whole second season, it never gets too bad.

 - **P**
 - ⭐️ [Paterson](https://www.imdb.com/title/tt5247022/?ref_=fn_tt_tt_8).
 A slow burner.
 Did not enjoy it much in cinema, but it became one of my favorite movies after watching it multiple times.